-New online degrees, certificate
+New online degrees, certificates

 Beginning this fall, Campbell University will offer seven degree programs and one certificate program that can be completed entirely online: